-Deanston suffered a period of closure thanks to the whisky slump of the 1980’s but reopened after being acquired by the current owners, Burn Stewart, in 1990.
-Today the whisky made here is a successful brand and, as with stable-mates Bunnahabhain and Tobermory, it is bottled at 46.3% and without the use of chill filtration or caramel colouring – always a good sign.
+The distillery suffered a lengthy period of closure during the industry slump of the 1980’s but reopened when the current owners, Burn Stewart, came on board in 1990.
+The whisky produced onsite is bottled at 46.3% abv as standard and the use of caramel colouring or chill filtration is strictly avoided – much to the owners credit.

-After the tour we enjoyed a whisky and chocolate pairing that saw the Deanston 12, Virgin Oak, 18 Year Old and 20 Year Old Port Finish matched with some delicious chocolate created by Highland Chocolatier Iain Burnett.
-Each dram was of a very high quality (as was the incredible chocolate) though the 18 year old was probably the real standout for me.
-For affordability though, I was unable to look past the impressive 12 year old…
+Tours can be followed with an intriguing whisky and chocolate tasting which saw the Deanston 12, Virgin Oak, 18 Year Old and 20 Year Old Port Finish matched with some delicious chocolate created by Highland Chocolatier Iain Burnett.
+Each dram was of a high quality (as was the incredible chocolate), though the standout in my eyes was the wonderful 18 year old.
+For those on a budget however, there is simply no looking past the 12 year old…

 Smell: Notes of Honey and Orange, Heather, Vanilla, Toast and a little Fudge.